“Infographics don’t work anymore.”

 On average, your costs for an infographic will be higher than for blog posts.

 Back in the day, before decent infographic designers started showing up everywhere, you had fewer options.
 And then lots of infographic design agencies popped up and were charging anywhere from $5,000 to $20,000 per infographic.

-They have a very fast turnaround and you only have to pay for the best infographic designer you choose to work with.
+They have a very fast turnaround, you’re presented with more than one design, and you only have to pay for the infographic designer that you choose to work with: